Hi, I’m Dami Junaid and I’m the founder of Talojẹ́.

 Inspired by this phrase, Talojé is a brand centered around identity and an individual’s freedom to evolve into who they’re becoming.
 Talojé celebrates identity free of judgement, stereotypes or rules for how one should be according to their race, gender, or career.
 To us, identity is fluid, and doesn’t have to fit in a box under one description or look.

 Talojé celebrates this fluidity through clothing that integrates fabrics and designs through a multicultural lens rather than a Western one.
 Much of mainstream fashion right now integrates Western styles and fabrics, and is not inclusive of fashions from Africa, Asia, and other regions of the world.
-At Talojé, we value multiculturalism and serve as a channel for customers to express this appreciation through our garments.
+At Talojé, we value multiculturalism and serve as a channel for customers to express this appreciation & embrace of their authentic selves through our garments.

 Our customers are invited to follow Talojé’s journey of becoming — we love sharing how our collections are made from ideation, production, to delivery and hope that our garments encourage you to explore your identity, express your most authentic self, and connect with our multicultural world at large.